Kunyang Chhish

-Kunyang Chhish or Kunyang Chhish is the second-highest mountain in the Hispar Muztagh, a subrange in the Karakoram mountains in Pakistan.
-An alternate variation of the name is Kunyang Kish.
+Kunyang Chhish is the second-highest mountain in the Hispar Muztagh, a subrange in the Karakoram mountains in Pakistan.
+Alternative variations of the name are Kunyang Kish and Khinyang Chhish.
 Its height, also sometimes given as 7823 m, is ranked 21st in the world.

+Etymology

+Khinyang Chhish or Kunyang Chhish literally means "The corner peak" in Burushaski, the local language of Hunza-Nagir.